JanssenProject/jans/docs/admin/developer/agama/quick-start-using-agama-lab.md

 ## Create Agama Project

-We will use [Agama Lab](https://cloud.gluu.org/agama-lab/) to create a simple username-password based user authentication flow using steps below:
+We will use [Agama Lab](https://cloud.gluu.org/agama-lab/) to create a simple username-password based user authentication flow.
+This involves defining the authentication steps, designing the user interface to capture user inputs and lastly, releasing the flow as Agama project.

-### Design The Flow
+### Defining The Authentication Flow

 #### Log Into Agama Lab

-1. Use [Agama Lab](https://cloud.gluu.org/agama-lab) online tool to make an agama flow.
+1. Go to [Agama Lab](https://cloud.gluu.org/agama-lab) login page.

-    Hit the above URL and you will see a page with Login with GitHub button.
-Click on it to go to GitHub authentication page.

     ![](../../../assets/agama-lab-login.png)